shaaanuu/endernote-flutter/README.md

 #### Set up Firebase:

 1. Create a Firebase project at [Firebase Console](https://console.firebase.google.com/).
-2. Add Firebase to your Flutter app by following the setup instructions [Firebase Flutter documentation](https://firebase.flutter.dev/docs/overview).
-3. Create a new file called `api_key.dart` in the lib folder and add your Firebase web API key:
+2. Create a new file called `api_key.dart` in the lib folder and add your Firebase web API key:

 ```dart
 const firebaseWebApi = "blablablaa";